greatxue/coding_language/cpp_tut/3_cpp_string.md

 char ch = 97;   // ASCII for the character
 ```

-For *special control characters*, we have
+For special control characters, we have

 ```cpp
 char ch = 9;    // '\t' (Tab)